 Happy teaching and learning for the 2016-17 school year!
 I spent two days in July at the Museum of Fine Arts in Boston learning much more about Visual Thinking Strategies http://www.vtshome.org/training–2/for-schools.
 This discussion based teaching and learning strategy is so much fun and a fabulous pre-reading tool.
 I look forward to sharing what I learned when I visit schools this year!

 I started this blog for teachers to let them know about my work and my school visits.
-I also share articles, lesson ideas and other books that relate to the themes of my books and my Who’s That Woman? project.
+I also share articles, lesson ideas and other books that relate to the themes of my books and my Who’s That Lady? project.
 If you want to know more about my work including school visits scroll down past recent posts and archives and look for categories Contact me at email@example.com

 People have been using and building walls for years.
 Talking Walls Discover Your World introduces readers to places and cultures by exploring the stories of walls around the world.